decred/dcrdocs/docs/lightning-network/dcrlncli/newaddress.md

 `dcrlncli newaddress` - Generates a new address.

-### Usage:
+### Usage
 ```
    dcrlncli newaddress address-type
 ```

-### Description:
+### Description

 Generate a wallet new address.
-Address-types has to be one of:
+Address-types has to be:
 - p2pkh: Pay to public key hash